ydb-platform/ydb/ydb/docs/en/core/yql/tutorial/_includes/index/intro.md

 ---
-title: Туториал по YQL. Базовые операции
+title: YQL tutorial.
+Basic operations
-description: Из этого туториала вы узнаете, как выполнять базовые операции с данными и познакомитесь с синтаксисом YQL.
+description: From this tutorial, you will learn how to perform basic operations with data and get familiar with the YQL syntax.
 keywords:
   - yql
-  - туториал yql
+  - yql tutorial
-  - базовые операции yql
+  - yql basic operations
 ---

 # Overview

 From this tutorial, you will learn how to perform basic operations with data in {{ ydb-short-name }} and get familiar with the YQL syntax.